-For example, if you’re an NHS Trust, you could take a case study of a different NHS Trust that has tried to do something in a certain way, and had a really good result.
+For example, you could take a case study of a different organisation within the same sector that has successfully rolled out a programme tried to do something in a certain way, and had a really good result. – for example a successful rollout to a Hybrid workplace.
 Or, it could be about understanding and presenting the evidence correctly.
 One way you could present the information is by identifying that your organisation’s current attrition rates are set at X and are therefore 20 percent lower than the national average.

 Kotter’s 7 Step Change Model can really help provide a structured process for implementing change.
 Often, when people think they’ve made the most of the change, communication can stop.
 Kotter suggests that you should communicate short or quick wins to avoid this.
 Almost celebrate what has happened in order to help the organisation to get through the change fully.